1hum8le/roadmap.sh-projects/GitHub-User-Activity/README.md

 # 🧰 GitHub User Activity CLI

-**GitHub User Activity CLI** is a lightweight, fast, and fully terminal-based tool for fetching and displaying the latest public activity of any GitHub user.
-Designed with simplicity, modularity, and clarity in mind.
+**GitHub User Activity CLI** is a lightweight, fast, and fully terminal-based tool.
+Fetching and displaying the latest public activity of any GitHub user.
+Designed with simplicity and modularity.

 ## 🎯 Project Goal